top of page

 I believe that both studies underscore the importance of supporting professions, such as coaches, in assisting people with chronic conditions, particularly if they have lived experience with chronic illness.

-While research is limited, some studies suggest that life coaching can lead to positive health outcomes.
+While research is still limited, some studies suggest that life coaching can lead to positive health outcomes.
 (3) Coaching may help build resilience—the ability to maintain psychological and physical well-being in the face of adversity, including physical illness.
 Resilience is often linked to qualities like self-efficacy, self-empowerment, acceptance of illness, determination, optimism, hope, and mastery.
 These are precisely the traits that life coaching can help develop, empowering us to persevere, cultivate joy, and find purpose, ultimately improving our health and helping us achieve our goals.

 In coaching sessions, we can address these challenges through a range of topics: